St George's Catholic School: School performance and inspection judgements

 The school has one of the highest Value Added scores, measuring how much progress pupils make in England.

 In 2013, 55% of pupils achieved five A*-C GCSE grades including English and maths.

 The proportion of pupils from minority ethnic groups, with Special Educational Needs (SEN) and those with English as an Additional Language is within the top quintile nationally.
 The school is also in the highest quintile for pupil deprivation.
 Despite this context, almost all groups of pupils outperform the average for their group in national examinations.

 As of 2021, the school's most recent inspection by Ofsted was in 2014, with a judgement of Outstanding.

 Facilities

 In 2010, major construction work as part of the Building Schools for the Future programme was completed and the school added the Curran Block.
 This includes ICT, science and drama facilities as well as a new rooftop sports area.

-St. George's pupils have competed four times in the South African Model United Nations international debating competition.
-In 2009, the school's joint team with City of London School won best team and best speaker.